inkstitch/pyembroidery/README.md

 pyembroidery.convert("embroidery.jef", "converted.dst", {"stable": False})
 ```

-Depending on the formats and files in question this does not have a guarenteed result.
+Depending on the formats and files in question this does not have a guaranteed result.
 It will still use the encoder and should be effective.

 You can disable both the stablizer and the encoder: